zer0def/nginxinc-kubernetes-ingress/README.md

 ---

-## Join Our Next Community Call
+## Join The Next Community Call

-We value community input and would love to see you at our next community call.
+We value community input and would love to see you at the next community call.
 At these calls, we discuss PRs by community members as well as issues, discussions and feature requests.

 **Zoom Link**: [KIC - GitHub Issues Triage](https://f5networks.zoom.us/j/91421953779?pwd=197738)
 **Password**: `197738`